tom-papatheodore/hpcfund/docs/jobs.md

 ```

-Similarly, in Python, one can use the OpenAI python package to interface with the Ollama server.
+Similarly, in Python, one can use the OpenAI Python package to interface with the Ollama server.
+To do so, you will first need to install the `openai` package in your user install directory or within a Python virtual environment.

-First install the openai package.

 ```bash
 pip3 install openai
 ```

-Use the Python OpenAI client to invoke your locally run Llama3 model.
+Now you can use the Python OpenAI client to invoke your locally run Llama3 model.

 ```python
 from openai import OpenAI